muggy8/sword-legend/birth and rebirth/stillness.md

 The usual talk about everyday life, planning for things in the future, chores still left undone.

-It is through these talks that I've learned much about the daily life of Maria, Johan, Lucy and Machala.
+It is through these talks that I'd learned much about the daily life of Maria, Johan, Lucy and Machala.

-Johan spends his days in this place called The Workshop.
+Johan spent his days in this place called The Workshop.

 Maria spends her days at home taking care of Lucy and Machala.

 There was this thing called 'Money' that Johan and Maria tried to collect but it doesn't seem like they're very successful in doing that.

-Other than taking care of Lucy and Machala, Maria also helps take care of the others who live nearby.
+Other than taking care of Lucy and Machala, Maria also helped taking care of the others who live nearby.

-Names like Thomas, Holland, Wendy, and Gloria seem to come up frequently though to me, these names were nothing more than just names.
+Names like Thomas, Holland, Wendy, and Gloria seemed to come up frequently though to me, these names were nothing more than just names.

 Maria was the one with much more knowledge of what was happening than Johan.